gaddes/workos-frontend/README.md

 1. Consider choosing a framework such as Remix.
 I like their focus on web fundamentals and the fact that react-router is built-in.
 It would also allow us to render pages on the server, if we decide that's optimal for performance or SEO reasons.

 2. Add a homepage or dashboard!
 Currently if we land on the root route, we redirect immediately to `/users`.
 However these tables seem better suited to an admin or settings page.

+3. Fix checkbox position in the reusable "Edit" component

 ## Ideas for improvements